 So meals in France began to

 Now the Russians also suffered their own revolution 130 years later, but Service à la Russe has nothing to do with that.
 Named after a Russian ambassador in France in the early 1800s, in a restaurant today you expect to be served first the Starter, then the Main course and en suite the Dessert.
 Each dish is brought out consecutively and eaten before the next plate is brought out.
 And let’s not forget the digestif at the end!

-How many French meal courses in a typical dinner?
+How many courses in a typical dinner?

 You may be eating in a Michelin starred restaurant, or in a typical French household, but it is generally still done the same way.
 A traditional French meal at home with Service à la Russe will look something like this:

 - Plat (main dishes)

 - Meat or fish dish

 - Fromage (a variety of cheeses)

 Each dish is brought out separately and then taken back to the kitchen when finished.
 And if it is a larger dinner party, there will be a different bottle of wine with each course.
 As the French saying goes: “Repas sans vin, repas chagrin”, meaning “Dinner without wine is a sad dinner.”